 1.5 Sample Processing

-1.5.1 Samples are filtered in the field according to procedures in section 3.4, (p.IV-13) which are modified as follows:
+1.5.1 Samples are filtered in the field according to procedures in Chapter 4, Section C.5.3(p.4-13) which are repeated below:

-Immediately after collecting the sample, filter a known volume of sample water (measured with a graduated cylinder) onto a glass fiber filter to concentrate the algae.
+Immediately after collecting the sample, filter a known volume of sample water (measured with a graduated cylinder) through a glass fiber filter to concentrate the algae.
 Use sufficient sample (100-1500 mL) to produce a green color on the filter pad.
-To avoid cell damage and loss of contents during filtration, do not exceed a vacuum of 10 psi, or a filtration duration greater than 5 minutes.
+To avoid cell damage and loss of contents during filtration, do not exceed a vacuum of 10 in.
+Hg. (≤5 psi), or a filtration duration greater than 10 minutes.
 If sampling non-saline water (< 0.5 ppt salinity), add 1mL of saturated MgCO3 solution during the last few seconds of filtering.
 Do not suck the filter dry with the vacuum; instead slowly release the vacuum as the final volume approaches the level of the filter and completely release the vacuum as the last bit of water is pulled through the filter.

-1.5.2 Remove the filter from the fritted base with tweezers, fold once with the particulate matter inside, lightly blot the filter with a tissue to remove excess moisture and place it in a petri dish or other suitable container.
-Wrap the container in aluminum foil to protect the phytoplankton from light and store the filter at -20C.
-Processed filters may be stored for 2-4 hours on ice before storing at -20 C.
+1.5.2 Remove the filter from the fritted base with forceps, fold once with the particulate matter inside, lightly blot the filter with a tissue to remove excess moisture and place it in a foil pouch or other suitable container.
+Wrap the container in aluminum foil to protect the phytoplankton from light and store the filter at ≤ -20C.
+Processed filters may be stored for 2-4 hours on ice before storing at ≤ -20 C.

-Samples that cannot be filtered immediately after collection may be held at 0 to 4C in the dark for 4 hours before the plankton are concentrated, however, any delay is strongly discouraged.
-The residue on the filter is to be stored in the dark at -20 ± 2C for up to 28 days before extracting and analyzing the pigments.
-Some studies indicate degradation after a few week so the less time in storage the better.
+Samples that cannot be filtered immediately after collection may be chilled (≤ 6C) and held in the dark for up to 2 hours before the plankton are concentrated, however, any delay is strongly discouraged.
+The residue on the filter is to be stored in the dark at ≤ -20 C for up to 28 days before extracting and analyzing the pigments.
+Some studies indicate degradation after a few weeks so the less time in storage the better.

 1.6 Grinding Procedure

 1.6.1 Remove frozen samples from the freezer but keep them in the dark.
 Keep workspace lighting to a minimum.
-Place filter into a glass centrifuge tube and add 2-3 ml of 90% acetone using a volumetric pipet.
+Place filter into a centrifuge tube and add 2-3 ml of 90% acetone using a volumetric pipet.

 1.6.2 Insert pestle into centrifuge tube and turn on grinder.
+Alternatively, the cells may be sonicated.

 1.6.3 Grind filter for approximately 1 to 2 minutes being sure there are no discernible pieces remaining.
 If the tube gets warm from the friction of grinding, place the tube in a beaker of ice while grinding.